ANRGUSC/iris-riot/examples/udp_server/README.md

-# New Border Router and Server
+# Discoverable Border Router and Server

 This example includes a modified version of the gnrc_border_router that can communicate via UDP.
 Also included are two python scripts: